michaelburnley/phaser-docker/README.md

 - http-server
 - webpack

+## Features
+- Loading bar
+- Asset preload
+- Dockerized for easier deployment

+# Get Started
+`phaser-docker` is a full environment for developing projects in Phaser.JS.

 ## How to Start
 - Clone repo to your machine
 - `npm i`
 - `npm run dev`
 - Open http://localhost:9000/ in your browser

-# Get Started
-`phaser-docker` is a full environment for developing projects in Phaser.JS.
+## Assets
+When adding assets, add them to the assets folder.
+Then in `src/scenes/assets.js` include the different imports by file type (image or sound.)
+This will ensure that those assets are preloaded at the start of the game and able to be used throughout the project.

-## Features
+## Scenes
-- Loading bar
-- Asset preload
-- Dockerized for easier deployment
+When adding new scenes, please import add into `src/scenes/index.js`.
+All of these scenes are imported in order into the config.